Remember These? The Most Unbelievable Health Headlines from 2017

 Low Thyroid Levels Affect a Woman’s Fertility

-Agreed, this very topic was covered in one of my books in 2010, seven years ago!
-It just made headlines in 2017.
+Agreed, this very topic was covered in one of my books in 2010, 14 years ago!
+But it made headlines in 2017.
 Low thyroid can definitely contribute to infertility, miscarriage and premature births.
 It’s easy to test for and repair.

 What health headlines grabbed your eye this year?
 I’m sure there were plenty that I didn’t even hear of.
 Wishing all of you a happy and healthy 2018!